 Sponsor and status

-This bill was introduced on January 3, 1989, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 3, 1989, in a previous session of Congress, but it did not receive a vote.

 Representative for California's 15th congressional district